Rexe0/BetterSurvival/README.md

 - Golf Clubs allow players to hit golf balls by sneaking in front of them while holding one and then left clicking.
 Where in the bar the player clicks determines the power of the shot and the more a player looks up, the higher up the ball goes
 - Different golf clubs serve different purposes due to their differing horizontal power and vertical loft values
 - Players can also craft a Golf Horn using copper to recall the Golf Ball to its last location in the case it goes out of bounds or into water (at the cost of a stroke)

+**Basketball:**
+- Added Basketball as an optional player created mini-game
+- Players can craft a Basketball using 8 Leather, a hoop using 3 Copper Ingots and 4 String, and Air Jordans using 4 Leather and 2 Wind Charges
+- Air Jordans let you perform a super jump by holding sneak to charge, and then letting go
+- Left Clicking with a Basketball in hand dribbles it.
+You cannot jump while dribbling or you will fail the dribble
+- Right Clicking with a Basketball in hand throws it.
+Right clicking the top of a hoop will cause you to dunk.
+- Left clicking a Basketball while its in the world will cause you to pick it up, if you're close enough, or hit it away, if you're too far to pick it up
+- This allows you to steal or hit the ball while it is being dribbled/thrown
+- A player with a Basketball in hand may not be damaged by other player's fists unless they are mid-air or sneaking
+- Optimal hoop placement is 5 blocks from the ground (i.e. 5th block when building up from the ground)

 **Horses:**
 - Maximum horse stats increased, especially speed (Up to 21.5 blocks/s)